Daily readings

 Saturday, January 3, 2026

 The Most Holy Name of Jesus.
 Christmas.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationThe Most Holy Name of Jesus